website is dedicated to publicizing and promoting my music,

 known as the "Eastside Sound."

-Mark Guerrero began playing in rock & roll bands at age 12 and led the popular
+Mark Guerrero began playing in rock & roll bands at age 12.
+He led the

-East Los Angeles band Mark & the Escorts, who recorded two singles for GNP
+popular East Los Angeles band Mark & the Escorts, who recorded two singles for

-Crescendo Records.
-He has recorded as a solo artist for Ode Records (produced
+GNP Crescendo Records.
+Mark has also recorded as a solo artist for Ode Records (produced

 Records.
 His songs have been recorded by artists such as Herb Alpert, Trini

-Lopez, Chan Romero, and his late father, Lalo Guerrero.
+Lopez, Chan Romero, and his father, Lalo Guerrero.
 Mark has performed on

 stage with Redbone, Eric Burdon, El Chicano, Tierra, Lalo Guerrero, and many